-Link Generated Files to Source Files This creates a connection between the original files and the files that are created as a result of the import.
-This is useful if you want to continue editing the content outside of Flare, instead of editing in the Flare project.
-Flare recognizes when changes have been made to the source documents and reminds you to reimport the documents to ensure the Flare project also reflects the changes.
-If you use this option, a link icon is added to the top of a linked file in the Flare interface.
+Option Description Link Generated Files to Source Files This creates a connection between the original files and the files that are created as a result of the import.
+This is useful if you want to continue editing the content outside of Flare Desktop, instead of editing in the Flare project.
+Flare Desktop recognizes when changes have been made to the source documents and reminds you to reimport the documents to ensure the Flare project also reflects the changes.
+If you use this option, a link icon is added to the top of a linked file in the Flare Desktop interface.
 This lets you know that you need to edit the source file, rather than editing this file.
 If you remove the connection to the source file, this icon no longer displays on the file.
-Please note that if you have bound the project to source control, the icons used for source control take precedence over the link icon.

-This moves the selected file higher in the list (if you have more than one file to import).
-The file at the top is used for the name of the content folder holding the imported topics in Flare.
-Also, the order determines how the imported files are arranged in the Flare TOC that is created as a result.
+Please note that if you have bound the project to source control, the icons used for source control take precedence over the link icon. × This removes the selected file(s) from the list. • This moves the selected file higher in the list (if you have more than one file to import).
+The file at the top is used for the name of the content folder holding the imported topics in Flare Desktop.
+Also, the order determines how the imported files are arranged in the Flare TOC that is created as a result. ₩.
 This moves the selected file lower in the list (if you have more than one file to import).